ManiacalLabs/ManiacalLabs.com/content/posts/2020/9/CyberPlotter/index.md

 While I won't be providing a step by step build guide or anything please don't hesitate to reach out on the [Maniacal Labs Forum](https://forum.maniacallabs.com/) if you are interested in building all or even part of this machine and have questions.

+I've also put up a gallery of a handful more random pictures from throughout the design and build process on [Google Photos](https://photos.app.goo.gl/7eR7wozWzBtCJnM49).

 And if you stay tuned to our website you might even get to see something that fits nicely between the CyberPlotter and the Engravinator soon... that only takes a couple hours to build :)